offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Given an additive distance matrix, there exists a unique simple tree that fits that matrix.
 It's possible to compute limb lengths for that simple tree just from the additive distance matrix itself.
 That is, the distances between leaf nodes provide enough information to derive the limb lengths for any / all leaf nodes.

-**WHY**: Deriving limb lengths from an additive distance matrix is a critical constructing the unique simple tree for that additive distance matrix.
+**WHY**: Deriving limb lengths from an additive distance matrix is critical to constructing the unique simple tree for that additive distance matrix.

 **ALGORITHM**: